 The following morning it was obvious that it was going to be another hot day.
 I don’t generally perform very well in the heat, so my trip into the pleasant town of Grantown on Spey turned into a morning as I stocked up on a few things.
 At about lunchtime I set off again along the wooded track which gave valuable shelter from the hot sun.

-To the north of Cromdale the trail intermittently follows the former Strathspey railway line as far as Craigellachie through the heart of the Speyside whisky producing region, with distilleries lining the route along the river.
+To the north of Cromdale, the trail stays quite close to the former Strathspey railway line as far as Craigellachie through the heart of the Speyside whisky producing region, with distilleries lining the route along the river.

 I lost track of time a bit as it was a very pleasant evening to be walking.
 I had hoped to stop at the Burn of Dalvey and seek permission to camp by the burn which was on farmland, but I couldn’t find anyone to ask, so I eventually pressed on.
-Here the route takes a detour around an estate which turned out to involve barbed wire corridors.
-There was quite a discrepancy between the map and the signage, but a bit of a saga ensued after I rang for advice.
+Here the route is diverted around an estate along a rocky barbed wire corridor which was not indicated on the map, and which wasn’t wide enough for me to pitch my tent in.
+There was also a discrepancy between my map and the signage, which another walker had warned me about, but a bit of a saga ensued after I rang for advice.
 My tired reasoning was simply that it was better to ring for advice now than ring for help later.

-As nobody knew the answer to my query anyway, and it had begun to get dark, I had no option but to continue along the rocky barbed wire corridor for another mile or two until I found a short section which was flat enough and just wide enough for my tent.
+As nobody knew the answer to my query anyway, and it was getting dark, I had no option but to continue along the barbed wire corridor for another mile or two until I found a short section which was flat enough and just wide enough for my tent.
 As I settled down for the night, the cows in the field alongside gradually lost interest and wandered off to let me get some sleep.
-This pitch was purely utilitarian rather than glamorous, but I suppose some camps must be this way in the scheme of things.
+This pitch was purely utilitarian, but I suppose some camps must be this way in the scheme of things.

 A quick exit was necessary the next morning to avoid any confrontation with the farmer.
 I then spent the first part of the morning answering calls to reassure people that I was fine, and reiterating that I had rung the night before solely for advice.
+To be honest, I have not experienced any problems with asking for advice regarding route diversions on a couple of previous long distance walks.
 It had never been my intention to cause any alarm.

 Once the dust had settled on that, I pushed on to rejoin the river into Ballindalloch.

-There was a tempting campsite with a loo, tables and benches at the centre of the village in Ballindalloch, but after a rest I decided that I would continue to another designated site further along the old railway track at Blacksboat Station.
+There was a tempting campsite with a loo, tables and benches at the centre of the village, but after a rest I decided that I would continue to another designated site further along the old railway track at Blacksboat Station.

 Blacksboat Station to Craigellachie